rodriguezcommaj/email-marketing-glossary/terms/_r/revenue-per-email-sent.md

 ---
 layout: term
-term: Revenue Per Email Sent
+term: Revenue Per Email Sent (RPE)
 aka: RPE
 definition:
     A metric that describes the amount of money generated per email.
 The higher the better.